Compound Interest On Equity Release - How Does It Work?

 Can you pay off the interest on a lifetime mortgage?

+Some lifetime mortgages let you make voluntary repayments every month so you can pay off some, or all of the interest so it doesn’t roll up (compound) as quickly or at all.
 A drawdown lifetime mortgage allows you to take cash from the loan as and when you need it, rather than taking it all at once.
 Compound interest is only added to the cash you take, which means it grows more slowly than it would on a lump sum lifetime mortgage.
+Some lenders allow you to pay off a percentage of the original loan amount, as an alternative to repaying any interest.

 Can you get equity release without compound interest?

 Technically you can get equity release without compound interest, by choosing a home reversion plan, however this is not a mortgage or a loan.
 Instead, you sell a percentage or 100% of your home to your plan provider for below market rate in return for a cash lump sum or regular payments.
+Your provider then owns this percentage of your home and is entitled to this share when it’s sold, usually when you die or move into long-term care.
+As the home reversion provider is effectively buying a percentage of the home no interest is charged and no repayments are needed.

 ashley shepherd expert author